BubblingXuYijie/secure-api-doc/docs/en/CipherUtils.md

 ## Introduce

 `CipherUtils` is an encryption and decryption tool class provided by SecureApi.
-You can use it in your code to achieve more personalized encryption and decryption methods
+You can use it in your code to achieve more personalized encryption and decryption methods.

 ## Start

-Initialize CipherUtils with the encryption algorithm you want to use
+Initialize CipherUtils with the encryption algorithm you want to use.

-> You can use singleton mode to initialize a global use
+> You can use singleton mode to initialize a global use.

 > Note that if you register it as a bean, please do not name it cipherUtils.
 SecureApi has registered a bean named cipherUtils internally, which will cause conflicts.
 Of course, you can also directly inject cipherUtils provided by SecureApi, but do not inject it in the SecureApi configuration file.
-At this time, cipherUtils has not been initialized
+At this time, cipherUtils has not been initialized, the injected cipherUtils encryption algorithm is the same as the encryption algorithm configured by SecureApi.

 ```java
 CipherUtils cipherUtils = new CipherUtils(CipherAlgorithmEnum.AES_CBC_PKCS5);